brycewray/hugo-site/content/posts/2023/03/here-not-there-or-making-styling-behave/index.md

 $default-dark: map-get($twcss, gray-300);
 ```

 With those variables set, here we go.
-Because of how this site renders code blocks, you'll need to scroll to see the full rules --- or you may just want to copy the code into a text editor for more comfortable viewing.
+(You may want to copy the code into a text editor for more comfortable, scroll-free viewing.)

 ```scss
 // These are relevant excerpts from